blackheaven/WeakAndUselessHaskellForNothing/README.md

 functions) while staying clear and concise.

 ## What are types?
-Types are **spaces**, they represent things - in term of values - that exists.
+Types are **spaces**, they represent existing things - in term of values.
-Types shouldn't represent outlier values.
+Types must not represent outlier values.
 For example, the type *Integer* represents all the whole numbers but not the real numbers or strings or graphs, or emails, etc.

-Each time you declare a type, make sure that it cans represent **only** the meaningful values, not more, not less.
+Each time you declare a type, make sure it is able to **only** represent meaningful values, not more, not less.
 If you create an *Email* type, it should only hold a well-formed Email, not any Strings supposed to be an Email.

 ### Types's genesis